miclit131/taschenrechner-polnisch/README.md

 means the path on which u travel to get to the downloaded file and then use the command: java jar- taschenrechner_polnisch.jar

-4.have fun testing it :) and if you are bored try to crash it.
-The program should be unbreakable.